xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-review-and-analyze-test-results.md

 ---
-title: "[WebUI] View and Analyze Test Execution Logs"
+title: "[WebUI] View and Analyze Test Case Execution Logs"
 sidebar: katalon_studio_docs_sidebar
 permalink:
 description:
 ---

-The **Log Viewer** in Katalon Studio provides users with comprehensive reports of Test runs to quickly troubleshoot and pinpoint root causes of any issues.
+The **Log Viewer** in Katalon Studio provides users with comprehensive reports of Test runs to quickly troubleshoot and pinpoint root causes of any issue.

-This tutorial shows you how to view and analyze logs of Test execution using the **Log Viewer**.
+This tutorial shows you how to view and analyze logs of Test Case execution using the **Log Viewer**.

 ## Analyze Test execution logs in Log Viewer

 You can use the **Log Viewer** in two modes: **Tabular View** and **Tree View**.

 To switch between the two modes, in the top-right corner of the **Log Viewer**, toggle the **Tree View** button.